xpack/xpack-build-box/macos/README.md

 The result of this step is a folder in user home (`${HOME}/opt/homebrew/xbb`).
 No files are stored in system locations.

+Since Homebrew does not allow to explicitly install a specific version of a package, the workaround is to revert to a specific date which is known to have functional packages.
+This is done by checking out a specific commit id from the homebrew-core repository.

-Warning: Since brew automatically updates packages to the latest version, and there is no way to lock the build to certain versions, it is not guaranteed that the build succeeds.
-(That's the reason why Docker builds are safer.)
+Warning: Since brew automatically updates itself to the latest version, it is not guaranteed that the build succeeds.
+(That's the reason why Docker builds are significantly much safer.)

 ### Build GCC 7